Stihl BR 800 X MAGNUM® - 912 CFM Gas Backpack Blower

 Overview of the Stihl BR 800 X MAGNUM®

-- Handling: This blower’s backpack functionality makes make it less exerting on the user, even when used for an extended period of time.
+- Handling: Like most backpack blowers, this model is technically heavier than a handheld.
+That being said, it can feel lighter and more comfortable because of the way it is carried, even when used over extended periods of time.
 Its throttle is located on the tube, which allows you to keep your left hand free.
-All told, it weighs 23 lbs — the Stihl BR 800 X MAGNUM® is neither the lightest nor the heaviest gas-powered backpack blower on the market.
+At 23 lbs, the Stihl BR 800 X MAGNUM® is within the average weight range of gas-powered backpack blowers.

 - Fuel Tank: With a capacity of 67.6 fl. oz., this Stihl blower is average compared to other gas backpack blowers.